-This page answers common questions about applying and serving as an Executive Mission Aviator (EMA).
-If you need clarification on anything below, please contact us using the information provided on the hiring pages.
+Frequently asked questions about applying and serving as an Executive Mission Aviator.
+If you need clarification on anything below, contact us using the information on the hiring pages.

 How often do you have hiring boards?

 We currently have 3 hiring boards a year (Feb, Jun, and Oct).
-Applications for these boards would be due around Dec, Apr, and Sept, respectively.
-Please check our hiring messages for exact application deadlines or e-mail us for any clarification.
+Applications are due around Dec, Apr, and Sept respectively.
+Check our hiring messages for exact deadlines or e-mail us for clarification.

 The TOS requirements (18 and 36 months) are set by AFPC.
-You may request an Exception to Policy (ETP) through your leadership chain and if released by your CFM and accepted by AFPC, you will be pre-approved to apply to the 89th Airlift Wing.
+You may request an Exception to Policy (ETP) through your leadership chain.
+If released by your CFM and accepted by AFPC, you will be pre-approved to apply to the 89th Airlift Wing.

 Am I protected from deployment if I am hired?